FAtheme/Classification-of-Handwritten-Digits/README.md

 # Classification-of-Handwritten-Digits
 This repository contains one of the projects I’ve completed for the Computational Data Mining course at Kharazmi University.

-Here, we use CNN for Classification of Handwritten Digits.
-For building our Neural Network, we will be using the USPS Handwritten Digits Dataset.
+Here, I use CNN for Classification of Handwritten Digits.
+For building the Neural Network, I use the USPS Handwritten Digits Dataset.